Shih Tzu dogs are said to be a non shedding dog breed, and are "hypoallergenic dogs"....but are they really?

 The best way to keep his skin from becoming dry and his coat dull is to feed him the best dog food you can, and brush him more often to stimulate oil glands.

 Another beneficial option is to add a little omega oils in his diet.

 However, if the problem persists you'll want to have your Veterinarian check him out for any underlying issues like food allergies or thyroid disease.

-No dog will be completely allergy free to all humans, but as far as a hypoallergenic dog or non shedding dog breed go, the Shih Tzu comes pretty close.
+No dog will be completely allergy free to all people, but as far as a hypoallergenic dog, or non shedding dog breed go, the Shih Tzu comes pretty close.